anubhavbagri/anubhavbagri/README.md

 I'm Anubhav Bagri, IT undergrad at Manipal University Jaipur.
 I am a highly motivated and enthusiastic guy.
 I am a keen observer and always inquisitive to learn new things.
 I am always looking for growth and a chance to build up my skills.
 I fit beautifully to the environment and add to the diversity of the team.
 Currently, I am looking for internships and research projects in the field of Computer science and engineering.

 ### Summary 👨‍
-- 🔭 I’m currently working on improving my concepts of Data Structures.
+- 🔭 I’m constantly trying to improve my concepts of Data Structures.
-- 🌱 I'm currently learning Javascript.
+- 🌱 I'm currently learning flutter.
 - 💻 I love designing be it graphics or UI.
 You can check my portfolio here : [Behance](https://www.behance.net/anubhavbagri)
 - 👯 I’m looking to collaborate on project ideas and participate actively in hackathons.
 - 💬 Ask me anything.
 Atleast, I'll try.
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/anubhav-bagri-72a662190/) , [Email](mailto:anubhavbagri01@gmail.com)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/anubhav-bagri-72a662190/)

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anubhavbagri&label=Profile Views&color=blue&style=plastic" alt="anubhavbagri" /> </p>